jpbulman/Advanced-Sets/README.md

 # Advanced Sets

-A TypeScript library that builds extra functionality on top of the standard `Set()`
+A JS/TS library that builds extra functionality on top of the standard `Set()`

 ```ts
 const setA = new AdvancedSet(1, 2, 4);